-The purchases on credit should be verified reference to the suppliers invoices to which generally copies of delivery notes, disclosing the dates and particulars of goods received and acknowledged the Receiving Department, are also attached.
+The purchases on credit should be verified by reference to the suppliers invoices to which generally copies of delivery notes, disclosing the dates and particulars of goods received and acknowledged by the Receiving Department, are also attached.
 While vouching entries for purchases with the invoices, the following points should be specially observed :

 - that the date of invoice falls within the accounting period;